pedrocava/pedrocava/README.md

 - Maintaining @basedosdados's [R client](https://github.com/basedosdados/mais)
 - Interested in math, philosophy of mind, causal inference, politics

+I have a few strong beliefs:

+- Lifting restrictions to the movement of people, ideas, capital, goods and services, both by technological progress and political sedementation of human, property rights.
+- Drastic, immediate action on decarbonization of our global economy: transitioning to a nuclear-powered society and moving heavy pollution-emitting manufacturing to low earth orbit.
+- There should be no adult citzen living on [less than $10 PPP a day](https://ourworldindata.org/extreme-poverty), a minimum basic income is fully in our reach.
+By the time I'm 70, a post-labor society will be too and we must start thinking about it now.

 <table>
   <tr>
     <td align="center" style="padding=0;width=50%;">